With the EU’s privacy data regulation the GDPR now part of the regulatory landscape, we’re often asked about how our

 The short answer?

-We place very few cookies – and unlike many quiz maker companies, our cookies are all anonymous session cookies.
-They do not collect any personal information from your quiz takers.
+Unlike many quiz maker tools, our cookie does not collect any personal information from your quiz takers.

-Please refer to this page where we list all our cookies and also keep an archive of changes made to the cookies over time.
+Check out this page where we list all our cookies, plus keep an archive of any past changes we make to our cookies.

 Cookies and Riddle’s quiz maker embed: